4 minute read

 Maddy Darley, a UK volunteer, is part of emergency 4x4 response team delivering food packages, medications and essentials to those who are shielding or at risk.

 Our Efforts around the World

+People’s safety is paramount to us and we are making it possible for employees to work from home, in accordance with government guidelines.
 We are also providing disinfection of buildings and providing sanitisation items where available.
 For our customers, we have rolled out the ‘Hyundai C A R E’ warranty extension program and have created a digital showroom and provide online booking wherever possible.

 On a wider level, we are offering free car disinfection services to all car owners, regardless of the brand.
 In our support for the mobility industry in these uncertain financial times, we have sped up payments to small and medium suppliers.

 In Brazil, we have launched the Hyundai Solidarity Transport program, offering free transportation for the elderly and healthcare professionals.
 We are also providing cars and supplies to medical teams as well as 3D printing acrylic masks to support the city of Piracicaba.

 Across the United States, we have re-launched the Hyundai Assurance Job Loss Protection program to help those financially affected by the virus.
 We have also created a ‘Hyundai Hope on Wheels’ fund for children’s hospitals to support drive-thru testing across the U.S. Finally, in Canada we are helping the youth affected by the virus by donating to the Boys and Girls Clubs of Emergency Relief Fund.

 Across Europe, we have been providing fleets of vehicles to those in need in order to safely transport them as well as protect others.
 These vehicles are deployed in Czech Republic, Poland, and Spain to assist hospitals and healthcare facilities.